Permanente Creek

 Permanente Creek is a 13.3 mi stream originating on Black Mountain in Santa Clara County, California, United States.
-It is the namesake for the Kaiser Permanente health maintenance organization.
-Named by early Spanish explorers as Arroyo Permanente or Rio Permanente because of its perennial flow, the creek descends the east flank of Black Mountain then courses north through Los Altos and Mountain View, discharging into southwest San Francisco Bay historically at the Mountain View Slough but now virtually entirely diverted via the Permanente Creek Diversion Channel to Stevens Creek and Whisman Slough in San Francisco Bay.
+Named by early Spanish explorers as Arroyo Permanente or Río Permanente because of its perennial flow, the creek descends the east flank of Black Mountain then courses north through Los Altos and Mountain View, discharging into southwest San Francisco Bay historically at the Mountain View Slough but now virtually entirely diverted via the Permanente Creek Diversion Channel to Stevens Creek and Whisman Slough in San Francisco Bay.

 History

 The Ohlone Indians lived in the area for over 3,000 years prior to the arrival of the Europeans.
 A large village, known as Partacsi, was located in this general area.
 An expedition led by Colonel Juan Bautista de Anza passed through this area in March 1776 as he forged the first overland route from Monterey to San Francisco Bay.
 Mission Santa Clara de Asis was founded in October of the same year, where many of the local Indians were taken.
 Governor Alvarado granted Rancho San Antonio de Padua to Juan Prado Mesa in 1839.
 This 440 acre rancho was bounded by Adobe Creek to the north and Stevens Creek to the south, and included Permanente Creek.
 On a diseño of Rancho San Antonio in 1839 Permanente Creek is shown as Arroyo Permanente.
 Mesa had been a soldier at the Presidio of San Francisco since 1828, served as a corporal in the Santa Clara Guard, and had won fame as a soldier and Indian fighter.
 Mesa died in 1845.

 Permanente Creek is also the namesake for Kaiser Permanente.
 Bess Kaiser and her spouse, industrialist Henry J. Kaiser, had a lodge on the creek's headwaters above the large Permanente Quarry and Cement Plant, and, in 1945, Bess felt that the name of their attractive and dependable stream would be a good name for their medical program at the shipyards.
 That medical program became Kaiser Permanente.